micasense/rededge-api/docs/API_Serial.md

 Vehicle state (roll, pitch, yaw) and vehicle rates can be provided via the ATTITUDE message.
 Note that this is the state of the host vehicle.
 The offset of the camera from the host reference frame, whether fixed or on a gimbals, should be provided via the MOUNT_STATUS message defined below.

+The aircraft orientation is specified in the standard aeronautical coordinate frame, where the X axis points to the front of the vehicle, the Y axis points to the right, and the Z axis points down.
+Rotation order is Yaw, then Pitch, then Roll, about the Z, Y, then X axes accordingly.

 <http://pixhawk.ethz.ch/mavlink/#ATTITUDE>

 ## MOUNT_STATUS